-Tectonic Advisors LLC Acquires - GuruFocus.com
+TECTONIC ADVISORS LLC Acquires - GuruFocus.com

 Conclusion

-In conclusion, Tectonic Advisors LLC's recent acquisition of shares in Absolute Select Value ETF is a significant move that could potentially impact both the guru's portfolio and the traded company.
-However, due to insufficient data, a comprehensive evaluation of the transaction's implications is currently not possible.
-As of July 12, 2023, all data and rankings provided in this article are accurate.
+In conclusion, TECTONIC ADVISORS LLC (Trades, Portfolio)'s recent acquisition of shares in Absolute Select Value ETF (ABEQ, Financial) is a significant move that further diversifies its portfolio.
+While the financial health and performance of ABEQ cannot be fully evaluated due to insufficient data, the stock's gain percent and GF Score indicate good outperformance potential.
+As of July 13, 2023, all data and rankings are accurate and are based on the provided relative data.